What is a Key Man Clause?

 A business may also purchase key man insurance.
-Key man insurance compensates the business for the financial losses arising from the extended absence or death of a top decision-maker.
+Key man insurance compensates the business for potential financial losses arising from the extended absence or death of a top decision-maker.
 The insurance does not indemnify the business from actual losses but provides a fixed monetary sum, specified in the insurance policy, to facilitate business continuity.
-The insurance compensation helps to offset lost income from delays or cancellation of business projects the key person was in charge of, from lost sales, and from loss of specialized skills.
-The compensation helps finance the recruitment and training of a replacement and pay temporary personnel.
+The insurance compensation helps to offset any lost income from delays or cancellation of business projects the key person was in charge of, from lost sales, and from loss of specialized skills.
+The compensation also helps finance the recruitment and training of a replacement and paying temporary personnel.

 How to Implement a Key Man Clause

 Although it is not a requirement for businesses to adopt a key man clause, it is becoming a common trend among businesses that want to protect themselves from the exit of important executives.
-Not only does the key man clause protect the company’s interests, but it is also reassuring to the company’s investors.
+Not only does the clause protect the company’s interests, but it is also reassuring to the company’s investors.

 Create a Key Man Clause